These homemade Apple Cider Fritters are crisp on the outside, tender on the inside, and bursting with caramelized apples.

-I wanted to call these Apple Cider Apple Fritters, but I was worried that all of those “apple” references would seem like a typo.
-How else to express, though, that these are the perfect combination of apple cider doughnuts and apple fritters?
-Imagine if you will that apple cider doughnuts and apple fritters had a baby.
+These aren’t just apple fritters — they are apple CIDER fritters, meaning they have double the apple flavor, and are the perfect combination of apple cider doughnuts and apple fritters.
+Imagine, if you will, that apple cider doughnuts and apple fritters had a baby.
 A beautiful, delicious, fluffy, super flavorful, apple-packed baby.
 Now imagine that babies are socially acceptable to eat.
 Yeah, they’re like that.

 Many apple cider doughnut recipes are cake-based, not yeast-based.
 And most apple fritters don’t have cider in the dough, they just rely on the apple chunks to provide flavor.
 So this fritter recipe is the best of both worlds: it’s a yeast dough recipe, so it’s wonderfully light and fluffy, and it also has really concentrated apple cider in both the dough and the glaze on top, so even the bites without chunks of apple have a nice apple undertone.

 And the apple chunks!
 Caramelized in butter and brown sugar, with a hint of cinnamon, they’re literally bursting out of every surface of these fritters.
 They make these fritters shine, so absolutely don’t skip the caramelization steps in the recipe.